CodexUse logo CodexUse Download

 3. Rate limits with no warning

 The CLI does not show remaining quota.
 You only know you are rate-limited when you hit a 429 error.
-CodexUse can help by monitoring usage across accounts.
+CodexUse can help by monitoring rate limits per profile (Pro).

 4. Single account limitation